On the tau invariants in instanton and monopole Floer theories

-In the present paper, we can focus on the rank of $\khg$.
-For $\khi$, this is clear since it is a vector space over $\mathbb{C}$ and the rank just means the dimension as a complex vector space.
-For $\khm$, we refer to the following lemma.
+In the sequel, we shall often compute the rank of $\khg (-S^3, K, p, i)$ in a specific Alexander grading $i \in \Z$ as an $\ring$-module.
+We claim that this completely determines the $\ring$-module isomorphism type of $\KHGm (-S^3, K, p, i)$: For $\khi$, this is clear, since the module is a vector space over $\mathbb{C}$.
+For $\khm$, our claim is a consequence of the following lemma.